Saksham-Sirohi/eventyay-docker/README.md

 ```

 > **Note on Environment:** For optimal performance, use Ubuntu 22.04 LTS or newer(Prefer LTS as some latest builds are causing some issue with docker) , or macOS.
 Windows Subsystem for Linux (WSL) may cause issues with Docker networking and file permissions.

+> **If you're on MacOS use terminal with rosetta to avoid arm specific errors if any, you can do this by checking open using rosetta this can be found in Applications/Utilities right-click terminal and select get info you will find the option there after enabling quit and restart terminal**

 ### 2. Clone Repositories